 **This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links, this of course is at no additional cost to you but helps me support my blog.

 These chocolate cups we had especially made for the party, it has passion fruit mousse inside with chocolate shavings on top.
 But you could whip these up at home too.
+It went along quite well with the Vintage Airplane Party theme I picked out.

 VENDOR CREDITS & RESOURCES: